 We classify our trade receivables into the following portfolio segments: Oil & Gas Proppants and Industrial & Specialty Products, which also aligns with our reporting segments.
 We estimate the allowance for credit losses based on historical collection trends, the age of outstanding receivables, risks attributable to specific customers, such as credit history, bankruptcy or other going concern issues, and current economic and industry conditions.
 If events or circumstances indicate that specific receivable balances may be impaired, further consideration is given to the collectability of those balances and the allowance is adjusted accordingly.
 Past due balances are written off when we have exhausted our internal and external collection efforts and have been unsuccessful in collecting the amount due.

-The following table reflects the change of the allowance for credit losses (in thousands) during the year ended December 31, 2020, disaggregated by portfolio segments:
+The following table reflects the change of the allowance for credit losses (in thousands) disaggregated by portfolio segments: